 - Ticket validity varies, with some tickets valid across multiple zones for up to a year, while others are limited to single journeys or daily use.

-- Pay-as-you-go Oyster cards and contactless payments offer flexible fare calculations based on zones traveled, often providing the lowest per-journey cost.
+- Pay-as-you-go Oyster cards and contactless payments offer flexible fare calculations based on zones traveled and include daily/weekly capping for predictable costs TfL, 2025.

-- Travelcards grant unlimited travel within specific zones for set periods—weekly, monthly, or annual—making them ideal for frequent travelers.
+- Travelcards grant unlimited travel within specific zones for set periods—daily, weekly, monthly, or annual—making them ideal for frequent travelers TfL, 2025.

 Pricing for Single and Daily Travel